thisisindrajit/wsic/README.md

 **Transform any topic into engaging, personalized learning experiences with AI-powered content generation.**

-WSIC is an innovative educational platform that helps users discover why any topic matters to them personally.
-Using advanced AI agents and semantic search, the platform creates comprehensive, interactive learning modules on-demand, making even the most obscure subjects accessible and engaging.
+WSIC is an innovative educational platform that helps users discover interesting topics.
+Using advanced multi AI agent architecture and intelligent search, the platform creates comprehensive, interactive learning modules on-demand, making even the most obscure subjects accessible and engaging.

 ## 🎯 Key Features